Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 brew tap-new USER/REPO
 ```

-changing `USER/REPO` to the full name of repository that you just created on GitHub.
-You can omit the `homebrew-` prefix and specify the `--branch` flag, if your default branch should be named differently than `main`.
+changing `USER/REPO` to the full name of the repository that you just created on GitHub.
+You can omit the `homebrew-` prefix and specify the `--branch` flag if your default branch should be named differently than `main`.

 ![brew-tap-new](/assets/img/blog/homebrew-tap-github-releases/brew-tap-new.png)